Indiana University School of Medicine: Clinical training facilities

 IUSM helps train interns and residents in 92 medical and surgical specialties and subspecialties.
 In Indianapolis, students train under the supervision of faculty and staff at IU Health Methodist Hospital, IU Health University Hospital, Riley Hospital for Children at IU Health, the Richard L. Roudebush VA Medical Center, and Sidney and Lois Eskenazi Hospital.
-Most of the Indianapolis teaching hospitals are within walking distance or adjacent to IUPUI.
+Most of the Indianapolis teaching hospitals are within walking distance or adjacent to IU Indy.
 Methodist Hospital is located a few miles from the main campus.

 IUSM has a partnership program with the Moi University School of Medicine in Eldoret, Kenya through AMPATH where students may complete a double rotation in their fourth year.
 Selection is based on an application and lottery system, as the program is very popular.

 Regional campus students may complete rotations at other various physician offices and hospitals throughout the state of Indiana, such as Ball Memorial Hospital in Muncie, hospitals and clinics affiliated with the Deaconess Health System of the Illinois–Indiana–Kentucky tri-state area, Indiana University Health-affiliated hospitals and clinics, and many others.